aerahan/aerahan.github.io/_posts/2022-10-25-linux-background.md

 #### Important Components
 - Bootloader - manages the boot process
-- Kernel - the core of the system and lowest level of the operating system that manages the CPU, memory, and <div style = "color:blue;">peripheral devices</div>.
+- Kernel - the core of the system and lowest level of the operating system that manages the CPU, memory, and peripheral devices.
 - Daemons - background services (consider them servants) that run functions such as printing, scheduling, multimedia and sound during bootup or login.
 - OS Shell - The shell is the command line that lets you control the OS using text.
 - Graphical Server - a subsystem that provides graphics, called the X-server or X.